Our Centres of Excellence

 Queen Mary University of London

-The Brain Tumour Research Centre of Excellence at Queen Mary University of London is focused on increasing our understanding of glioblastoma (GBM) tumours in adults, and finding new, kinder treatments for medulloblastoma and diffuse intrinsic pontine glioma (DIPG) in children.
+The Brain Tumour Research Centre of Excellence at Queen Mary University of London is developing personalised treatments for glioblastoma in adults and discovering gentler, more specific and effective therapies for childhood brain tumours, including medulloblastoma, diffuse intrinsic pontine glioma (DIPG), and ependymoma.

 The University of Plymouth